blinklet/learning/data-science/000-use-environment-variables.md

 ## How to set environment variables for your program

 Environment variables are usually set by system operators when they set up the environment in which your python program will be deployed.
 This process can be automated on some platforms.
-Individual developers will usually have to set environment variables on their own development systems and [the procedure will be different](https://www.twilio.com/blog/how-to-set-environment-variables-html) for different operating systems or cloud platforms.
+Individual developers will usually set environment variables on their own development systems and [the procedure will be different](https://www.twilio.com/blog/how-to-set-environment-variables-html) for different operating systems or cloud platforms.

-For example, to support a program that need database information on a linux system, you would enter the following commands in the Bash shell to configure and run the program:
+On a linux system, for example, you would enter the following commands in the Bash shell to configure environment variables and run the program:

 ```bash
 (env) $ export DB_SERVER=server.name.com